Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Introduction

 Since the moment of discovery, QT did not please its creators, giving rise to numerous discussions about the place for probability in physics, the wave-particle duality, discussion of thought experiments and paradoxes.
 We shall not discuss here again the well-known history of QT, for that the reader should refer to the monograph by M. Jammer (1967).
-With such an "unusual" physics, researchers put up nearly a century, excusing its numerous defects, because QT allowed calculate physically interesting phenomena in excellent agreement with the experiment.
-The situation began to change in the last decade of the 20th century, when the crisis that hit theoretical physics became obvious to many physicists and people started talking loudly about the problems that arise when trying to unify QT and GR.
+Such an "unusual" physics, researchers had to tolerate nearly a century, excusing its numerous defects, because QT allows calculate physically interesting phenomena in excellent agreement with the experiment.
+The situation began to change in the last decade of the 20th century, when the crisis that hit theoretical physics became obvious to many physicists and people started talking loudly about the problems that arise when we trying to unify QT and GR.

-Among the most serious problems of the Standard Model we can mention the following:
+Among the most serious problems of the Standard Model we could mention the following:

 1. The problem of the collapse of the wave function (the problem of the observer, or Einstein -- Podolsky -- Rosen paradox).

 2. The presence of unrenormalizable (in general) divergences.

 3. The huge discrepancy between the calculated with QFT methods and observed cosmological constant (so called dark energy problem).